Questions and Answers

 Preparation for the Next Session

-Okay.
-So that brings us to the end of our session.
-Tomorrow I’d like to introduce two exercises that we’ll try to fit in in the morning session.
-We won’t be able to do all the exercises of this particular training, but two can be indicative of what’s involved.
-For one I’ll put up some pictures from magazines that I cut out, and we can practice adjusting our mental factors while looking at these people.
-And for the other I would request you to bring a hand mirror if you have one, and we will do this looking at ourselves, at the expression on our face, and so on.
-And if you’re going to bring a hand mirror, bring one in which you can see your whole face, not one of these little ones where you can only see your nose.
+This brings us to the end of our session.
+In the next session, I’d like to introduce two exercises.
+For one, I’ll put up some pictures from magazines that I cut out, and we can practice adjusting our mental factors while looking at these people.
+For the other, we can use a mirror if you have one, and we will do this looking at ourselves, at the expression on our face, and so on.

-And if you don’t have a mirror, that’s not a problem, because another exercise is to do it without a mirror – just to try to notice how do I feel, what’s going on in terms of my feelings, my mood and so on.
-A little bit more difficult than looking at yourself in the mirror because it’s more subtle, but if you don’t have a mirror you can do it like that.
-In fact the second one is much more relevant actually, because we don’t look at ourselves in the mirror that often.
-To be able to sometimes just check how I’m doing in the sense of sometimes we don’t really even notice or pay attention to the fact that I’m really tired or I’m really stressed, and it’s important to be aware of that, to distinguish that, and take some steps to deal with it before it becomes really critical.
-But in a balanced way, without being a hypochondriac, that I have to take my pulse every ten minutes or my blood pressure, like that.
+Without the mirror, there’s another exercise where we just to try to notice how we feel, what’s going on in terms of our feelings, our mood and so on.
+It’s a little bit more difficult than looking in the mirror because it’s more subtle, but if we don’t have a mirror, it can be done like that.
+In fact, this method is much more relevant actually, because we don’t look at ourselves in the mirror that often.
+To be able to sometimes just check how we’re doing is helpful.
+Often, we don’t really notice or pay attention to the fact that we’re tired or really stressed, and it’s important to be aware of that, to distinguish that, and take some steps to deal with it before it becomes really critical.
+However, this is in a balanced way, without being a hypochondriac.
+It’s not that we have to take our pulse or our blood pressure every ten minutes.
+It’s not like that.

-So we end with the dedication.
-We think whatever understanding and whatever positive energy has come from this, may it go deeper and deeper and act as a cause to develop balanced sensitivity and eventually liberation and enlightenment for the benefit of all.
+For now, we end with the dedication.
+We think that whatever understanding and whatever positive energy has come from this discussion, may it go deeper and deeper and act as a cause to develop balanced sensitivity and eventually liberation and enlightenment for the benefit of all.